 If you encounter an armed or dangerous person, do not attempt to challenge or disarm the individual.
 Remain calm, make constant eye contact and talk to the individual.
-If a Staff Member can be safely notified of the need for assistance without endangering your safety or the safety of others, such notice should be given, emergency agencies (911) should be contacted, if possible.
-Otherwise, cooperate and follow the instructions.
+If a Staff Member can be safely notified of the need for assistance without endangering your safety or the safety of others, such notice should be given.
+Emergency agencies (911) should be contacted, if possible; otherwise, cooperate and follow the instructions of the person; keeping the safety of all foremost in mind.

-If you receive or overhear any threatening communication from anyone associated with HBPC, report it to the Head of Staff or chairperson of the Human Resources Team.
+If you receive or overhear any threatening communication from anyone associated with HBPC, report it to the Head of Staff or chairperson of the Human Resources Committee immediately.
 Do not engage in either physical or verbal confrontation with a potentially violent individual.